Peter Beale: 2013–2015

-Seven months later, a heavily pregnant Lauren returns to Walford and gives birth to her and Peter's son, Louie, named in honour of Peter's deceased great-grandmother, Lou Beale (Anna Wing).
+Seven months later, a heavily pregnant Lauren returns to Walford and gives birth to her and Peter's son, Louie Beale, named in honour of Peter's deceased great-grandmother, Lou Beale (Anna Wing).
 She and Louie later go back to New Zealand to be with Peter.
 In May 2016, Ian's mother Kathy Beale (Gillian Taylforth) contacts Lauren and informs her that Bobby (Eliot Carrington) has brutally attacked Jane, leaving her in a coma.
 Ian is shocked when Lauren and Louie then return to Walford, with Steven instead of Peter.
 Lauren reveals that her relationship with Peter ended due to Bobby's secret and she is now with Steven.
 Later that year, Steven steals equipment, supplies and money from Ian's restaurant.
 Jane and later Lauren find out about it and Steven admits that he did it to help Peter, who has been getting into debt, drinking heavily and getting into fights since his breakup with Lauren.
-In February 2018, after the trauma of enduring Abi’s death, Lauren leaves Walford with Louie.
+In February 2018, after the trauma of enduring Abi's death, Lauren leaves Walford with Louie.
 Her grandmother Cora Cross (Ann Mitchell) later reveals that they have moved back to New Zealand, hinting that Lauren and Peter have reunited.
 A year later, Kathy tells Ian to tell Peter that Bobby has been released.